Koredotcom/docs/docs/xo/usecases/small-talk.md

 * The import begins instantly.

-!!!CAUTION
+> [!WARNING]
-Existing Small Talk will be replaced with the imported file.
+> Existing Small Talk will be replaced with the imported file.

 ## Modify the Existing Greetings Group